Death and destruction on Boxer Day in 2004

 The 2004 Indian Ocean Tsunami waves that came ashore in distant lands were sometimes preceded by the ocean water receding.
 The receding water exposed the seafloor allowing many people to wander around taking pictures of the exposed land before the wave hit.
 Many children fascinated with the receding water ran out to look at stranded fish and boats on the sand.
 Receding water prior to a tsunami coming ashore often gives people 5 minutes to run to for higher ground.

 The 2004 Indian Ocean Tsunami waves were generated by lifting or lowering of the seafloor over a large area of the ocean floor.
-Tsunamis are generally by powerful megathrust earthquakes where one tectonic plate slips beneath another plate.
+Tsunamis are generated by powerful megathrust earthquakes when one tectonic plate slips beneath another plate.

 Landslides that crash into bays can create some of the largest tsunami waves in a local area.
 A landslide in Lituya Bay, Alaska on July 9, 1958 occurred when an 8.3 earthquake triggered a landslide that crashed into Lituya Bay.
 The height of the wave was 516 meters (1,720 feet) high.
 It was the highest megatsunami ever recorded.
 The largest earthquake-generated tsunami in recorded history was 33 meters (108 ft.) tall.